whitneyburton/portfolios/students/1606-back/susi-irwin/20170112-susi-irwin-m4.markdown

 [Link to Project Documentation PR - Code - Add a new Famous Last Words Faker to the Faker](https://github.com/stympy/faker/pull/792)

+### The Process

+I am still working on my fakers.
+I have dug into the code very deeply and have a better understanding of what is happening.
+My tests are moving along but not passing at this point.
+My passes were premature when I submitted my PR, but I had no real way to know that until it was reviewed by another contributor.
+I am in conversation with that person now.
+I am VERY excited but know this will be a long process.

 [Blog about Open Source](https://medium.com/@susi27/fake-it-til-you-eat-your-dessert-a43aec0a4b4b#.yajawijba)

 Feedback from Nate Anderson: